Concepts in Motion: Temporal Concept Bottleneck Model for Interpretable Video Classification: Additional ablations

-Table~\ref{tab:perf_comparison_app} provides an extended version of the main paper’s results, including accuracies from non-interpretable baselines.
-In particular, we compare against TSM \citep{tsm}, the No Frame Left Behind model by \citet{noframe}, and VideoMAE V2 \citep{videomae}, all of which report results on our selected datasets.
-As expected, these models generally outperform our interpretable variant.
-However, on Breakfast, we exceeded the performance of two of the baselines that report scores.
-Importantly, our objective is not to surpass state-of-the-art benchmarks, but to demonstrate a novel MoTIF framework for video data that provides unique interpretability insights.

-\subsection{Accuracies Testsplits}
+\subsection{Accuracies testsplits}

 Tables \ref{tab:breakfast_splits}–\ref{tab:ucf_splits} report Top-1 accuracies (\%) on the test splits.
 Mean and standard deviation are computed across the shown splits (Breakfast: 4 splits; HMDB51 and UCF: 3 splits).
-For each backbone we list the MoTIF result (bold), the corresponding linear probe, and the zero-shot baseline.
+For each backbone we list the MoTIF result (bold), the corresponding global CBM, and the zero-shot baseline.
 The reported standard deviation quantifies variability between test splits.